themorgantown/ia-mirror/README.md

 This repository is great for large-scale, resumed, or complex downloads.
 It wraps the official Internet Archive Python library with advanced features like parallel downloads, bandwidth throttling, metadata caching, and a real-time health check server.
 It supports all major features of the official API plus powerful extras: multi-glob includes, exclude filters, smart resuming without redownloading metadata, format restrictions, lockfile safety, and structured JSON reports for dry-runs and estimates.
 Bonus: use `batch_source.csv` to run multiple mirrors in one go.

+Don't abuse the IA servers.
+Use reasonable concurrency, enable polite backoff (default), and consider caching metadata locally to reduce API pressure.
+IF you feel like donating to IA for bandwidth costs, consider supporting them at https://archive.org/donate/.

 ## QuickStart:

 Pull the latest published image (recommended):